biocore/songbird/README.md

 [![Build Status](https://travis-ci.org/biocore/songbird.svg?branch=master)](https://travis-ci.org/biocore/songbird)

-# Getting started with Songbird
+# Songbird
 ### What does Songbird produce?
 The primary output from Songbird is a file containing *differentials*.
 These describe the log-fold change of features with respect to certain field(s) in your sample metadata.
-The most important aspect of these differentials are *rankings*, which are obtained by just sorting each column of differentials from lowest to highest.
+The most important aspect of these differentials are *rankings*, which are obtained by sorting a column of differentials from lowest to highest.
 These rankings give information on the relative associations of features with a given covariate.

 For more details, please see
 [the paper introducing Songbird](https://www.nature.com/articles/s41467-019-10656-5).